Congressional District # 01

 Elevated levels of lead existed in the blast furnace slag.
 Substantial amounts of lead-containing dust contaminated the USS Lead buildings and surrounding soils.
 According to IDEM, the permit levels for lead, cadmium, copper, arsenic, and zinc were exceeded over the years.
 These permit violations, as well as the dumping of blast furnace slag water into wetlands, led to surface water contamination.
 In addition, elevated levels of lead have been found in the yards of numerous homes near the facility.

-Parts of the 79-acre facility have been addressed through a RCRA long-term remedial action.
+Parts of the 79-acre facility have been addressed through a long-term Remedial Action (RA).
 Presently, the facility has a Consent Order with the RCRA program.
-A CAMU has been built on the facility.
-In 2004, the RCRA program requested that Superfund manage the residential properties north and northeast of the facility because there may be multiple sources of lead to the residential area.
+A CAMU has been built.
+In 2004, the RCRA program requested that Superfund manage the residential properties north and northeast of the facility because there may be multiple sources of lead.

-EPA conducted a limited cleanup of residential yards near the site during 2008 and 2011 using Superfund removal authorities.
-A total of 29 properties were cleaned up during these removal actions.
+EPA conducted a limited cleanup of yards in the nearby residential area during 2008 using Superfund removal authorities.

 EPA began a Superfund remedial investigation/feasibility study (RI/FS) at the site in June 2009.
-The RI Report and FS Report for the residential portion of the site were finalized in 2012.
+The draft RI Report is currently under review and the FS is underway.
+EPA expects to select a final cleanup plan for the site during 2012.

 Property ReuseThe former USS Lead facility is not in reuse.
 Areas north of the facility are in residential use.